yeungadrian/MLOps/README.md

     - Images all currently point at the latest version of each service, which may require additional changes not present yet.

 ## Clunky aspects
 - MLflow: no official image containing psycopg2.
 Workaround of running `pip install psycopg2` prior to launching server.
-(Not enough benefits to create custom image)
+(Not enough benefits to create custom image).
 - postgreSQL: Setting up multiple databases.
 Mounting init-db.sql to docker-entrypoint-initdb.d folder which is automatically run only if postgres volume is empty.
-- MinIO: separate container created to create bucket for MLflow.
-Left with "dead" container after setup.
-- Langfuse: no official image for arm
+- Langfuse: no official image for arm.

 ## List of dependencies
 - PostgreSQL: [repo (mirror)](https://github.com/postgres/postgres)